Get a motorcycle learner permit and license

 Before you schedule your road test, we recommend that you have at least 30 hours of practice on a motorcycle, with or without formal instruction.
 We also recommend that you

-- consider taking the NYS Motorcycle Safety Program Basic Rider Course or instruction from a commercial driving school
+- consider taking the New York State Motorcycle Safety Program Basic Rider Course or instruction from a commercial driving school

 When you practice driving with a motorcycle learner permit

-- you must be under the general supervision of a driver who is 21 years or age or older and has a valid motorcycle license from NYS or another state
+- you must be supervised by a driver age 21 or older who has a valid motorcycle license from any state

-- the motorcycle driver who supervises you must remain within 1/4 mile of you at all times
+- the motorcycle driver who supervises you must be within 1/4 mile of you at all times

-- you must obey the general restrictions for learner permit holders.
+- you must obey the general restrictions for permit holders

 - if you have a Class MJ permit, you must obey the restrictions and requirements for drivers under age 18

-If you do not already have another class of NYS driver license, you must complete a pre-licensing course or a Driver Education course before you can make a road test appointment.
-A Pre-licensing Course Certificate (MV-278) is valid for one year.
-A Driver Education Certificate (MV-285) is valid for two years.
-See Prepare for your road test for more information about these certificates.
+- if you do not already have another class of New York State driver license, you must complete a pre-licensing course or a Driver Education course before you can schedule a road test

 If you pass the road test, the examiner will issue a temporary motorcycle license to you.

-If you do not have another class of NYS driver license, you will receive your motorcycle license with your photo by mail in approximately two weeks after the date of your road test.
-You do not have to visit a DMV office.
+- if you do not have another class of New York State driver license, you will receive your motorcycle license with your photo by mail about 2 weeks after your road test (you do not have to visit a DMV office)

-If you already have another class of NYS driver license, wait at least seven days after your road test to apply for your motorcycle license at a DMV office.
-You must
+- if you already have another class of New York State driver license, wait at least 7 days after your road test to apply for your motorcycle license at a DMV office, and be sure to

-- complete Application for Driver License or Non-Driver ID Card (MV-44)
+- complete an Application for Permit, Driver License or Non-Driver ID Card (PDF) (MV-44)

 - mark the "Change" box at the top, and write in “Add Class M (or MJ)" in the "Other Change" box

-- bring your temporary motorcycle license, your motorcycle learner permit and your current photo driver license to a DMV office
+- bring your temporary motorcycle license, your motorcycle permit and your current photo license

 - pay the $12.50 fee to amend your driver license

-The DMV office will issue a temporary driver license without a photo to you.
-Allow two weeks to receive your photo driver license by mail.
+The DMV office will issue a temporary license without a photo to you.
+Allow two weeks to receive your new license by mail.

-The DMV will waive the motorcycle road test if you are qualified and you complete an approved course.
-To get information about approved courses in your area, visit the NYS Motorcycle Safety Program website or call the MSF toll-free at 1-800-446-9227.
+We can waive the test if you are qualified and you complete an approved course.
+To get information about approved courses in your area, visit the New York State Motorcycle Safety Program website or call toll-free at 1-800-446-9227.